 It is the responsibility of the Canadian institution to ensure that supporting documents are received by the deadline.
 Supporting documents, other than those requested, will not be accepted.

-Canadian institutions with successful applicants will receive a contribution agreement for the administration and disbursement of scholarships to students.
+Canadian institutions with successful candidates will receive a contribution agreement for the administration and disbursement of scholarships to the recipients.

 Canadian institutions must: